Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-program.md

 # Program.cs and Database Migrations

-In this final chapter, we'll implement the `Program.cs` file to tie everything together and provide instructions for creating migrations and updating the database.
+In this chapter, we'll implement the `Program.cs` file to tie everything together and provide instructions for creating migrations and updating the database.
 This is where we'll configure all the services and middleware for our TinyTreats application.

 ## Understanding Program.cs in Minimal API